-Have or be pursuing a doctoral degree in a discipline applicable to clinical research.
-Applicable degrees include but are not limited to:
+- Have a doctoral degree in a discipline applicable to clinical research.

-In addition to clinicians, biostatisticians, epidemiologists, behavioral scientists and nurses with doctoral degrees are encouraged to apply.
-Doctoral candidates also may be considered.
+- In addition to clinicians, also encouraged to apply are biostatisticians, epidemiologists, behavioral scientists and nurses with doctoral degrees.

-Up to 50 percent of credits taken at Mayo Clinic Graduate School of Biomedical Science can be completed prior to program admission.
-If more than 50 percent of the credits have been taken, they may not count toward program completion.
+- Up to six credits taken at Mayo Clinic Graduate School of Biomedical Science can be completed prior to program admission.
+If more than six credits have been taken, they may not count toward program completion.

 - Epidemiological and natural history studies